voussoir/reddit/SubredditBirthdays/README.md

     (2qjhf, 1214647857, Jun 28 2008 10:10:57 UTC, NSFW:0, addme)
     (2qjhg, 1214647905, Jun 28 2008 10:11:45 UTC, NSFW:0, ccnatraining)

     There are a ton of these in the 2008 range.
+See show\dupes.txt for more